Linuturk/www.onitato.com/content/articles/deploying_ansible_tower_with_heat.markdown

 Slug: deploying-ansible-tower-using-heat
 Author: Justin Phelps
 Date: 2014-03-10 0:00
 Summary: Deploying Ansible Tower isn't hard, but automating a server build and triggering the installation lowers the barrier of entry for trying out Tower.
-Here are the steps necessary for deploying Ansible Tower using a HEAT template I created.
+This article will describe the HEAT Template I've created to automate this process.

 Deploying Ansible Tower isn't hard, but automating a server build and triggering the installation lowers the barrier of entry for trying out Tower.
-Here are the steps necessary for deploying Ansible Tower using a HEAT template I created.
+This article will describe the HEAT Template I've created to automate this process.

 #Anatomy of a HEAT Template